jx-codes/lootbox/README.md

 deno task compile
 ```

-The compiled binaries `lootbox-runtime` and `lootbox` will be created in the project root.
+The compiled binary `lootbox` will be created in the project root.

 ## Quick Start